 Half a lifetime after producing his edition of Macbeth (1893), E. K. Chambers allowed himself a few pages in this book to sum up his thoughts about the play.
 He had kept abreast of the other editions and the secondary literature published during that period.
 I do not see that he had changed his mind about anything.

-A juvenile piece of work, first published as a pamphlet in 1933, and reprinted ‘substantially as written’ in 1946, with some distancing remarks in the preface (xi).
+A juvenile piece of work by Lionel Charles Knights (1906–1997), first published as a pamphlet in 1933, reprinted ‘substantially as written’ in 1946, with some distancing remarks in the preface (xi).
 It seems pretty vacuous to me, more appreciative of its own cleverness than of Shakespeare or Macbeth.
 It certainly says some rather silly things.
 (It suggests, for example, that the audience is not expected to see any difference between the doctor encountered in England in scene 22 and the doctor encountered in Scotland in scenes 23 and 25.
 ‘We are not meant to think of two Doctors in the play (Dr. A of Harley Street and Dr. B of Edinburgh) but simply, in each case, of “a Doctor”’ (32n1).
 How is it helpful to say that?
 Does it make any sort of sense?)